tml/badger/README.md

 ======

 This document describes a system for the creation and verification of unique identities using a public key store as authority.
+The mechanisms and storage types used are not in the scope of this system, however the example library (in development) will use the [Namecoin blockchain](http://dot-bit.org/Main_Page) for key retrieval.

 The Party